rayaman/net/README.md

 # net (5.0.0) Total Rewrite

+This readme needs to be rewritten, that will happen when all planned features are added to v5

 I've returned to this project.
 Mainly to create a way to test my multi-tasking library.
 Notable features, create server/client connections that work async.
 Added wrapper for http and https request (multi, luasocket and luasec required) to work in coroutines without needing a lua-core modifacation.

 # Discord